What Are the Different Kinds of Splits in Bowling?

 "Bed Posts."
 "Goal Posts."
 "Fence Posts."
 "Mule Ears."
 "Snake Eyes."
 This split -- the 7-10 split -- has many names.

-The 7-10 split goes by many names, including "bed posts," "goal posts," "fence posts," "mule ears" and "snake eyes."
-It's a notorious split because it's the most difficult shot in bowling.
+This is due in part because it is the hardest split shot in bowling.
 The pins on the far ends of the back row remain standing while all other pins have been knocked away.
-Surprisingly, this split usually occurs on a shot that is almost in the pocket -- the space between the 1 and 3 pins for a right-handed bowler and the 1 and 2 pins for a left-handed bowler.
+Surprisingly, this split usually occurs on a first throw that is in the pocket (the space between the 1 and 3 pins for a right-handers and the 1 and 2 pins for a left-handed bowler) -- just not enough.

 "Big Four" and the 6-7-10 and 4-7-10 Splits

 The "Big Four" split (4, 6, 7 and 10 pins) happens more to straight bowlers than hook bowlers.